 This Android phone is one of the best you will find in this price range.
 One of the first things you will notice is its stunning 5.84-inch HDR screen with high contrast, therefore videos and other content look nice.

-Under the hood, the Nokia 7.1 has 4GB of RAM and a Qualcomm Snapdragon 636 processor, that means this can run every app you can throw at it.
+Under the hood, the Nokia 7.1 has 4GB of RAM and a Qualcomm Snapdragon 636 processor, which means this can run every app you can throw at it.

 For software, the Nokia 7.1 is running the newest version of the Android OS and is part of the Android One program, which implies the phone runs stock android and you also get two years of Android updates and three years of security patches.